Supporting people

 with dementia

-Our vision is to improve the health and well-being of older people, no matter how complex their needs, so that they are supported to maintain their independence and live a fulfilling life.
+Our vision is to enhance the health and well-being of people affected by dementia, regardless of how complex their needs may be.
+We aim to support them and their carers in maintaining their independence and living a fulfilling life.

 Dementia care

-Through support from the Welsh Government Integrated Care Fund, the RPB was able to support initiatives guided by the Cardiff and Vale Draft Dementia Strategy 2017-2027 that see health and social care services working together to support older people with dementia.
-So that our actions could make a clear difference at a local level, we engaged with representatives from Cardiff and Vale University Health Board, Cardiff Council, Vale Council, and the Alzheimer’s Society, along with a person living with dementia and a person with experience of caring for a person with dementia.
+Through support from the Welsh Government Regional Integration Fund (formally known as Integrated Care Fund), the RPB (Regional Partnership Board) was able to support initiatives guided by the Cardiff and Vale Dementia Strategy 2018-2028 that facilitates health and social care services working together to support people with dementia.
+So that our actions could make a clear difference at a local level, we collaborate with representatives from Cardiff and Vale University Health Board, Cardiff Council, Vale Council, and the third and voluntary sector partners, along with people living with dementia and their carers (paid and unpaid).

 Dementia Friendly Communities

-Dementia Friendly Communities’ is a programme developed by the Alzheimer’s Society which facilitates the creation of dementia friendly communities across the UK.
-The programme aims to engage organisations, local businesses, front-line staff and members of the public to share the responsibility for ensuring people with dementia feel understood, valued and able to contribute to their communities.
+Dementia Friendly Communities’ programme was initially developed by the Alzheimer’s Society which facilitates the creation of dementia friendly communities across the UK.
+The programme aims to engage organisations, local businesses, front-line staff and members of the public to share the responsibility for ensuring people with dementia feel understood, valued and able to contribute to their communities, and enable them to live longer within their own communities.

 Dementia Learning & Development Team

-Whoever you are you, if you want to understand more about living with dementia, caring for someone with dementia or becoming a dementia friend, please contact the Dementia Learning and Development Team at [email protected]
+Whoever you are you, if you want to understand more about living with dementia or caring for someone with dementia please contact the Dementia Learning and Development Team at [email protected]

 Partnership working to Support those living with dementia